shehari007/wiki-web-scrapping-node-js/README.md

 # wiki-web-scrapping-node-js
  Get celebrities biography data from wikipedia in an object with label and data keys easy and simple way only requires name of the celebrity.

+# Currently Work in progress for more options and a user interface ..